Many of our teachers hold 2- or 4-year degrees in early childhood related fields. Almost all of our teachers have prior teaching experience.

 100% of our teachers are trained with using an EPI Pen.

 We follow children’s health guidelines in regards to temperature, however being that we are in St. Louis we often experience lots of hot and humid days in the summer, frigid days in the winter, and rainy days in-between!
-During times where our children are not able to go outside they’re able to run around and play in one of our specials classrooms!
+During times where our children are not able to go outside they’re able to run around and play in one of our bonus rooms.
 These rooms include:

 For the safety of all of our children we do not leave our facility to attend field trips.
 However, we bring a variety of activities into the school!
 Including, but not limited to Kona Ice, the Bubble Bus, the Science Center, the Magic House, the St. Louis County Library, and much more!

 For an infant (birth through 12 months) we ask that our families bring in:

 - Bottles: we need 1 bottle per feeding, that will be rinsed out and sent home to be washed